gchq/gaffer-doc/docs/administration-guide/aggregation/overview.md

 ## Query-time Aggregation

-Query-time aggregation as the name suggests is adding aggregation to elements from within the graph query.
-This differs from ingest aggregation as only the results of the query will have been aggregated the data stored in the graph remains unchanged.
+Query-time aggregation, as the name suggests, is adding aggregation to elements from within the graph query.
+This differs from ingest aggregation as only the results of the query will have been aggregated; the data stored in the graph remains unchanged.

-Generally to apply aggregation at query-time you must override the `groupBy` property to prevent the default grouping taking place.
+Generally, to apply aggregation at query-time you must override the `groupBy` property to prevent the default grouping taking place.
 It is then possible to create your own aggregator in the query which can force the use of a different aggregation function on a property.